Dental Implant Care After Surgery: Best and Worst Foods for Healing and Long-Term Success

 One of the best things about dental implants is that they allow you to eat normally once the recovery period is finished.

-Still, certain choices should be avoided or minimised, both for the sake of longevity of your implants and your overall health.
+Still, certain choices should be avoided or minimised, both for the sake of the longevity of your implants and your overall health.

 These include: